FredrikRidderfalk/blackjack/README.md

 ## Overview

-### The challenge
+### The goal

 Users should be able to:

-- [ ] View the optimal layout for the site depending on their device's screen size
+- [x] View the optimal layout for the site depending on their device's screen size
 - [x] Enter the game app through age verification
-- [ ] Play and restart the game as many times as they want
+- [x] Play and restart the game as many times as they want
 <!-- - Choose between a green, red, or black table. -->

 ### Screenshot